konpyutaika/nifikop/site/docs/2_deploy_nifikop/1_quick_start.md

 :::

 ### On OpenShift
-On OpenShift the chart can create a dedicated SCC for the operator pod.
-Set `openshift.scc.create=true` or point to an existing SCC with `openshift.scc.existingName`.
+The same OCI install command works on OpenShift.
+The OpenShift-specific part is enabling SCC support for the operator pod.

 ```bash
 helm install nifikop \